extrospective/mmm-toy-data/adstock.md

 ```

 is intended to cause TV contribution to carryover with a diminishing amount per day (shift(N) means N days earlier
 spend).
-The tv_scale was selected so the total contribution of TV to bookings would be roughly comparable to the
+The tv_scale (45) was selected so the total contribution of TV to bookings would be roughly comparable to the
 FB contribution to bookings.

+In the data set, the contribution which was used to set the bookings is parceled out among tv_contribution, fb_contribution, and a constant.
-For 2021, the TV contribution in the data set is expected to be about 372 million,
+Therefore, we can see that for 2021 (period of analysis), the TV contribution in the data set is expected to be about 372 million,
 whereas the FB contribution should be about 363 million.
 These figures are available in the [ipynb which
 generates this data set](MMMToyDataSetTwoPaidVarBalSpendEffect2RatioDimRetCarryover.ipynb).